whamcloud/Online-Help/docs/Install_Guide/guide.md

 and repeatable method for restoring the platform to working condition.

-This chapter provides guidance on how to conduct a full recovery of the Intel® Manager for Lustre\* server from a combination of the original installation media and a backup manifest of the Intel® Manager for Lustre\* software.
-The manifest will describe the essential files required in order to restore Intel® Manager for Lustre\* software (referred to herein as “manager software”) and its management of existing file systems to the point of the last successful backup.
+This chapter provides guidance on how to conduct a full recovery of the Manager for Lustre\* server from a combination of the original installation media and a backup manifest of the Intel® Manager for Lustre\* software.
+The manifest will describe the essential files required in order to restore Manager for Lustre\* software (referred to herein as “manager software”) and its management of existing file systems to the point of the last successful backup.
 From these instructions, administrators can define a recovery process that is